cmse822/cmse822.github.io/index.md

 The coursework consists of a combination of pre-class assignments and in-class homework.
 The pre-class assignments will serve as the basis for in-class discussion and so it is important that you complete them---you will be evaluated on your in-class participation.

 The assignments will often consist of writing and running code.
-As such, all assignments will be handed out and turned in via Git repositories on the course's [GitHub Classroom](site.github.repo).
+As such, all assignments will be handed out and turned in via Git repositories on the course's [GitHub Classroom](https://github.com/cmse822f18).
 The Git history of your assignments should demonstrate the originality of your work.
+You will also be graded on the _quality_ of your code.
+Please read and refer to the course [coding standards](coding.md) for clear guidelines on writing readable, maintainable code.

 No rule of scholarly activity is more important than giving proper credit to the contributions of others.
 Although you are free to consult with classmates while working on assignments, you must explicitly acknowledge them by name and indicate their contributions in the final write-up.

-Code duplication....
+Many of the assignments will require writing code and routines that may be easily found in publicly-available numerical libraries.
+Unless explicitly stated, you should assume that all code required in the assignments must be original.
+I.e., do not simply use off-the-shelf code.
+The point of the assignments is to give _you_ practice in writing scientific software.

 ### In-class work